How mouthguards protect me?

 - Reduces the extent of neck and jaw injuries.

 Dental and orofacial injuries are most common during a sporting accident.
 Sports injuries and accidents can result in damage and injury to the gum, lips or teeth, tooth fractures, knocked out teeth and jaw fractures.
-Fortunately, most of these can be easily prevented or minimised by a well-fitting custom-made mouth guard.
+Fortunately, most of these can be easily prevented or minimised by a well-fitting custom-made mouth guards Melbourne.
 A mouth-guard should be worn when playing or training for any sport where there is possibility of contact to the face, such as hockey, netball, Footie and basketball.

 Why should I opt for custom fitted mouth guard done by dentist?